 What does the month-end look like in your business?
 Does the finance team spend a lot of time pulling data from your enterprise resource planning (ERP) system into spreadsheets so they can manipulate it into the standardised format?
-Is there a lot of wasted effort, double checking and renaming?
+Is there a lot of wasted effort, double-checking and renaming?
 For many, the process of preparing the data is a huge time waster and takes a lot away from analyzing the data.
-A new finance solution allows the accounting department to quickly customize and automate financial statements like the income or profit and loss statement and balance sheet in minutes.
+A modern finance solution allows the accounting department to quickly customize and automate financial statements like the income or profit and loss statement and balance sheet in minutes.

 How to create or clone a financial statement

 A finance team using Phocas data analytics plus financial statements can create multiple versions of a profit and loss/income (P&L) statement, balance sheet or cashflow statement for different functions or divisions within a business effortlessly.

 The benefit of using this technology means an accountant only needs to build the report once and then it automatically updates throughout the month to provide a real time view of financial performance.

 In the example above, a P&L template is displayed to demonstrate how easy it is to clone or recreate it for another entity.
 If you click on mode you can see some other examples of P&L statements that have been created – one for the retail business and one for management.

 To create a new P&L statement, click on statements and then new.
 In this example, a P&L for the board is created so it is named Board P&L and the type is set to P&L. The user accesses the standard P&L template which can be adjusted to suit the audience within a business.

 How to add a custom calculation to the financial statement